WheteThunger/PowerlessElectronics/README.md

 ## Features

-- Allow any electrical entity to generate its own power
+- Allows any electrical entity to generate its own power
-- Configure power amount for each entity type and input separately
+- Configurable power amount for each entity type and input slot
-- Optionally require permissions, on a per entity basis with separate permissions for each
+- Optionally only applies to entities deployed by players with permissions, configurable per entity type
 - Designed to work with circuits, so inputs with a wire in them are ignored
-  - As soon as an input wire is disconnected, power magically starts flowing in its place
+  - As soon as an input wire is disconnected, power automatically starts flowing in its place

 ## Permissions